 a.
-The Bible does not tell us how the world was created, but that God was in it - from beginning to end.
+The Bible does not tell us \underline{how} the world was created, but \underline{that} God was in it - from beginning to end.

 b.
-THE big question is not just "Is there a God?" but "Why is there something rather than nothing?"
+THE big question is not just "God, are you there?" but "Why is there something rather than nothing?"

 c.
-The statistical probability that human life would ever exist is tiny (see interview of Francis Collins www.salon.com, Aug.7, 2006; The Language of God, Francis Collins, 2006)
+The statistical probability that human life would ever exist is tiny (see interview of Francis Collins www.salon.com, Aug.
+7, 2006; The Language of God, Francis Collins, 2006)